Growth: Being stretched and challenged in ways that result in personal and professional progress

 An employee’s perception of internal growth and development opportunities is one of the more important predictors of employee engagement.
 Understanding this, we were disappointed to discover, through our latest research, that the employee perception of internal opportunities is the lowest it has ever been.

-When employees were asked to rate their agreement with the following statement: “This company provides attractive opportunities for growth and development,” only 57% of employee responses were favorable.
-This is 20% below the overall engagement score average and is the lowest measured score on this question to date.
+When employees were asked to rate their agreement with the following statement: “This company provides attractive opportunities for growth and development,” only 61% of employee responses in 2017 were favorable.
+This is 21% below the overall engagement score average and is one of the lowest measured score on this question to date.

 For organizations with particularly low scores on the statement, we took a closer look.
 We found that the written comments surrounding growth and development issues suggest that employees attach their perceptions of opportunities for growth and development to promotions, increased pay, and advancement prospects.
 In other words, career advancement and promotions are what employees see as giving them growth and development opportunities.
 Training and skill development alone appear to be ineffective for increasing perceived opportunities for growth and development.
 Employees see career advancement and promotion as most representative of the company’s development possibilities.